friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 ---

 The sickest experience possible for Haskell development in July 2022 is undoubtedly [VS Code](https://code.visualstudio.com/) with the [Haskell plugin](https://github.com/haskell/vscode-haskell) powered by [Haskell Language Server](https://hackage.haskell.org/package/haskell-language-server) (HLS).
-When HLS works for your project.
+When HLS works for your project, that is.
 This guide will demonstrate a simpler, lower-featured alternative that hopefully is reliable enough to work with your project in those cases where HLS does not.

 <!-- break -->